cheekong/coding-test/tennis.md

 Notes on implementation:

 - use **Java, Javascript, TypeScript, Ruby, Kotlin, Python or Groovy**
 - try not to spend more than 2 hours maximum.
-(We don't want you to lose a weekend over this!)
 - don't build guis etc, we're more interested in your approach to solving the given task, not how shiny it looks
 - don't worry about making a command line interface to the application
 - don't use any frameworks (rails, spring etc), or any external jars/gems (unless it's for testing or build/dependency mgt)